akihirao/At_Reseq_sim/README.md

-# Simulation of DNA mutation events in <i>Arabidopsis thaliana</i>
+# <i>In Silico</i> mutation simulation of whole genome sequence in <i>Arabidopsis thaliana</i>
-Bioinformatics pipeline for muntant simulation and validation of variant calling workflow in resequences of <i>Arabidopsis thaliana</i>
+Bioinformatics pipeline for mutation simulation and validation of variant calling workflow in resequences of <i>Arabidopsis thaliana</i>

 ## Requirement